z3i/gutenberg/README.md

 Workarounds for non-Ruby projects
 ---------------------------------

-Since Gutenberg can into JSON and YAML, you may generate a context automatically using your own code, and your version, help information et cetera will be up-to-date.
+Since Gutenberg can use JSON and YAML, you may generate a context automatically using your own code.
+Your version number, help information, etc. will be up-to-date.

 Remember that `gutenberg` executable has a lot of options, so you can fine-tune it for your needs: